 The Institute for Social Research (Institut für Sozialforschung) was founded in 1923 by Carl Grünberg, a Marxist legal and political professor at the University of Vienna, as an adjunct of the University of Frankfurt; it was the first Marxist-oriented research center affiliated with a major German university.
 However, the school can trace its earliest roots back to Felix Weil, who used money from his father's grain business to finance the Institut.

-Its apparent magnitude reaches −2.91, which is surpassed only by Jupiter, Venus, the Moon, and the Sun.
-Optical ground-based telescopes are typically limited to resolving features about 300 kilometers (190 mi) across when Earth and Mars are closest because of Earth's atmosphere.
-Physical characteristics Animation (00:40) showing major features Internal structure Surface geology.
+Its apparent magnitude reaches −2.94, which is surpassed only by Venus, the Moon and the Sun.
+Optical ground-based telescopes are typically limited to resolving features about 300 kilometres (190 mi) across when Earth and Mars are closest because of Earth's atmosphere.
+Names In English, the planet is named for the Roman god of war, an association made because of its red color, which suggests blood.
+The adjectival form of Latin Mars is Martius, which provides the English words Martian, used as an adjective or for a putative inhabitant of Mars, and Martial, used as an adjective corresponding to Terrestrial for Earth.
+In Greek, the planet is known as Ἄρης Arēs, with the inflectional stem Ἄρε- Are-.
+From this come technical terms such as areology, as well as the adjective Arean and the star name Antares.
+Physical characteristics Soil.
 Judas Maccabeus.
 Judea under Judah Maccabee Judah Maccabee (or Judas Maccabeus, also spelled Machabeus, or Maccabaeus, Hebrew: יהודה המכבי, Y'hudhah HaMakabi) was a Jewish priest (kohen) and a son of the priest Mattathias.